vega/vega-plus/README.md

 ## Additional Notes
 1. If you face `fe_sendauth: no password supplied error` for postgres in server.py, <br>
 &nbsp;&nbsp;&nbsp;&nbsp; a.
-You might have to update the postgresql config to change the authentication methods for local/host connections (change from scram-sha-256/peer to trust)
+You might have to update the postgresql config to change the authentication methods for local/host connections (change from scram-sha-256/peer to trust in pga_conf.hba)